Are you expecting a new little arrival? Congratulations!

 Skin Care Products to Avoid During Pregnancy

-When looking for pregnancy safe skin care products these ones are considered unsafe for use while pregnant because they can either cause harm to a foetus when they enter the bloodstream or cause irritation in sensitive skin:
+When looking for pregnancy safe skin care products these ones are considered unsafe for use while pregnant and/ breastfeeding because they can either cause harm to a fetus when they enter the bloodstream and/ breastmilk or cause irritation in sensitive skin:

 - Retinol (products containing retinoids, typically used for acne and anti-aging)

 - Hydroquinone (a skin-lightening agent)

 - Salicylic acid in high doses, in a chemical peel or taken orally